 - 96 Driving While Impaired

 - 91 Roadside Drivers Licence Suspensions for Drivers with Blood Alcohol Level Between .05 and .08

 According to the Ontario Ministry of Transportation accident statistics of 2009, driver inattentiveness and speeding were two of the most common causes of car collisions.
 Driving while under the influence accounted for more than 6,500 car accidents that year as well.

-If you or a loved one was injured in an accident over the long holiday weekend by a negligent driver, our experienced Windsor auto accident Lawyers can provide comprehensive legal counsel to determine if you may be eligible to make a claim.
+If you or a loved one was injured in an accident over the long holiday weekend by a negligent driver, our experienced Windsor personal injury Lawyers can provide comprehensive legal counsel to determine if you may be eligible to make a claim.